cjeannoel2005/electricityBillingSystem/README.md

 # electricity billing System
 ## this is the overview

-this is an electric billing system coded in java and is practice on how to use github too this is a review project to try mastering all the basic concepts like methods , inheritance , nested loops and
+- This is an electric billing system coded in java and is practice on how to use github too this is a review project to try mastering all the basic concepts like methods , inheritance , nested loops and